apache/kudu/docs/design-docs/scan-optimization-partition-pruning.md

 low-overhead operation in comparison with accessing disk, and it allows for client implementations which don't implement the optimizations to benefit.

-In the client, the scan's range, hash bucket, and partition key constraints will be evaluated once per scan.
-As the scan progresses through the set of tablets in the partition key range, each tablet's partition information will be compared against the range bounds and hash buckets to determine whether pruning can occur.
-Pruned tablets never need to be contacted (though their partition information needs to be looked up from the master).
+In the client, the scan's constraints will be evaluated once per scan into a set of partition key ranges which cover the non-pruned tablets in the scan.
+Using these partition key ranges, only the tablet metadata necessary for the scan can be requested from the master.

 The server will go one step further by adding the tablet's primary key bounds to the scan spec during scan initialization, which may provide additional pruning